madhurima-vanga/Ecommerce-Customer-Clustering/README.md

   - age 25-34
 - It looks like age group is a driving factor for people behaviours and purchases, I would recommend the company teams to analyze more on how different other characteristics of these groups are and how they are buying
 - They can develop marketing events/material etc. based on group specific characteristics and broadly based on age groups
 - Also, if there is more data to analyze we can interpret the behaviour more well.
-So, would recommend the company to also collect more data
+So, would recommend the company to also collect more data, as we only have 175 records in the data currently